Our University’s Most Prestigious Awards

 Launched in 2023, the SMU Health Impact Awards program honors exemplary SMU students, faculty, staff, alumni and friends who have made significant contributions to health sciences or healthcare by virtue of their professional activities and/or community service, or who have demonstrated exceptional promise for outstanding future achievements.

-Sponsorship opportunities are available now.
-Contact Monica Uriarte, Director of Corporate and Foundation and Government Relations, at muriarte@samuelmerritt.edu to learn more about sponsorships or click to view the 2025 Sponsor Booklet.
+Contact Monica Uriarte, Director of Corporate, Foundation, and Government Relations, at muriarte@samuelmerritt.edu to learn more about sponsorship opportunities.

 - Click the dropdown arrow next to each awardee's name to see their short biography.